mwojnars/schemat/django-app/hyperweb/hypertag/README.md

 Lists, dicts ...

+##### Operators

+Hypertag implements majority of standard operators available in Python.

+Arithmetic operators:

+    ** * / // %
+    + - unary minus
+    << >>

+Logical operators:

+    == != >= <= < > in is
+    not
+    not in
+    is not

+Tail operators:

+    .     member access
+    []    indexing
+    ()    function call

+Slice operator as an index inside [...]:

+    start : stop : step

+Above these, Hypertag implements a non-standard binary **concatenation operator** (space), as well as tail operators: **optional value** ("?") and **obligatory value** ("!").
+They are described in next sections.

+##### Concatenation operator

+If multiple expressions are put one after another separated by 1+ whitespace:

+    EXPR1 EXPR2 EXPR3 ...

+their values are converted to strings and concatenated.
+This is an extension of Python syntax for concatenating literal strings, like in:

+       'Hypertag '  "is"   ' cool'

+which is parsed by Python into a single string:

+       'Hypertag is cool'

+In Hypertag, concatenation using whitespace as an operator is performed on runtime, hence all (possibly non-literal) expressions are supported as operands, not just literals;
+and values of other types than `<str>` are automatically converted to strings before concatenation.

+The programmer must guarantee that the values of all sub-expressions can be converted to `<str>` through the call: `str(value)`

 ##### Qualifiers: ? and !

+? = _optional value_: fall back to an empty string if an error/None/False/0/... was returned

+! = _obligatory value_: raise an exception if an empty value (None/False/0/''/...) was returned

-A qualifier (? or !) can be appended at the end of an atomic expression (X?, X!) to test against emptiness (falseness) of its returned value.
+A qualifier (? or !) can be appended at the end of an atomic expression (X?, X!) to test against errors during evaluation, or emptiness (falseness) of the returned value.

 With ? qualifier, if X evaluates to a false value or an exception was raised during evaluation, empty string '' is returned instead.
 A value, X, is false, if bool(X) == False.
 Empty string '', None, 0, False are examples of false values.

 With ! qualifier, if X is false, MissingValue exception is raised.
-Typically, this exception is caught at an upper level in the code using a "try" block.
+Typically, this exception is caught with a surrounding "optional value" qualifier:

+    (... expr! ...)?

+or with a "try" block higher in the script.

-In both cases (? and !), if X is true, the value of X is returned unmodified.
+In any case (X? or X!), if X is true, the value of X is returned unchanged.

 Examples:

-    ...
-    ...

-##### Concatenation Operator

-If multiple expressions are put one after another and separated by whitespace, like here:

-    EXPR1 EXPR2 EXPR3 ...

-their values will be space-concatenated using a `' '.join(...)` type of call.
-Empty strings will be filtered out before concatenation.
-The programmer must guarantee that all sub-expressions evaluate to strings, otherwise an exception may be raised by `join()`.
+    {(post.authors ', ')? post.title}  -- prints title only if "authors" field is missing in "post"

 #### Name spaces